malouro/gunther-bot/ROADMAP.md

 ### Summary

 The old dataset was web-scraped from the Wiki.
-It wasn't fully complete, tightly coupled to the formatting of the content in the Wiki's UI, and difficult to maintian and update.
+It wasn't fully complete, tightly coupled to the formatting of the content in the Wiki's UI, and difficult to maintain and update.

 Why not use what Stardew Valley already provides: its own game install content?